Skip to main content

 LEARNING OBJECTIVES:

-• Distinguish myths and misperceptions from evidence-based information.
+• Distinguish common myths from evidence based information

-• Describe pathways for continuing education and specialization.
+• Identify pathways for continued learning and specialization

 Bibliography & References